We may earn a fee if you click on the links below. Compensation does not determine ranking. Not all brands are included. Learn more.

 ($100,000 / $250,000) * 100 = 40%

-In this example, you’d have way more than enough of the equity percentage required by most banks.
+In this example, you’d have more than enough of the equity percentage required by most banks.

 Once you know your equity, you’ll get another important number: the loan-to-value ratio (LTV).
 The LTV is the opposite of your equity and shows just how much you still owe on the property — the higher your loan balance, the more reluctant banks will be to take on the risk of a loan.
 Most lenders look for LTVs of less than 80%, meaning that the borrower has at least 20% equity in the home.

 If you don’t have enough equity in your home to qualify, there are some things you can do before you apply.
-If your financial situation allows you to, you can switch to making biweekly payments on your mortgage instead of monthly payments.
+If your financial situation allows, you can switch to making biweekly payments on your mortgage instead of monthly payments.
 (In other words, pay half your monthly balance every two weeks.)
-Because you’ll end up making at least two extra payments a year, you can reduce your mortgage balance — and thereby increase your equity — quicker.
+Because you’ll end up making at least two extra payments a year, this will reduce your mortgage balance — and thereby increase your equity — quicker.

 You can also prioritize projects that speed up your home’s appreciation, that is, its gained value.
-According to many real estate experts, projects that improve your landscaping or modernize your kitchen and bathrooms can quickly increase a home’s value.
+According to many real estate experts, home improvement projects like kitchen and bathroom upgrades can quickly increase a home’s value.

 Step 3: Calculate your DTI (and reduce it if possible)